AdarshDogra-CloudDevops/mslearn-azure-developer/instructions/azure-container-services/01-container-image-acr-tasks.md

 ### Task 2: Build and push an image from a Dockerfile

-Next, you build and push an image based on a Dockerfile.
+In this task, you will build a container image from a simple Dockerfile and push it directly to your Azure Container Registry using ACR Tasks.

 1. Run the following command to create the Dockerfile.
 The Dockerfile contains a single line that references the *hello-world* image hosted at the Microsoft Container Registry.